MChenFK/asteroids/README.md

 # asteroids
 Asteroids game made using pygame version 2.6.1.
+## Steps to use:
+1. Download source
+2. Run python3 main.py

+## Controls:
 - Use w and s to move forward or backward.
 - Use a and d to turn.
 - Use space to shoot.